kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ### Version 1.1 - December 17, 2019

-- Added compatibility for custom Wordpress login path
+- Added compatibility for custom Wordpress login path.
-- Added more options for excerpt generation
+- Added more options for excerpt generation.

 You can update the Flarum extension via Bazaar or Composer.
 The Wordpress plugin does not need to be updated.